-We have audited the Group and University financial statements (the "financial statements") of the University of the West of England for the year ended 31 July 2007 which comprise the Group Income and Expenditure Account, the Group and University Balance Sheets, the Group Cash Flow Statement, the Group Statement of Total Recognised Gains and Losses and the related notes.
-These financial statements have been prepared under the accounting policies set out therein.
+We have audited the Group and University financial statements (the "financial statements") of the University of the West of England, Bristol for the year ended 31 July 2008 which comprise the consolidated Income and Expenditure Account, the consolidated and University Balance Sheets, the consolidated Cash Flow Statement, the consolidated Statement of Total Recognised Gains and Losses and the related notes.
+These financial statements have been prepared under the historic cost convention (as modified by the revaluation of certain assets) and in accordance with the accounting policies set out therein.

-This report is made solely to the Board of Governors, in accordance with paragraph 13(2) of the University's Articles and section 124B of the Education Reform Act 1988.
+This report is made solely to the Board of Governors, in accordance with paragraph 14(2) of the University's Articles and section 124B of the Education Reform Act 1988.
 Our audit work has been undertaken so that we might state to the Board of Governors those matters we are required to state to it in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Board of Governors for our audit work, for this report, or for the opinions we have formed.